 The sympathetic nervous system is a network of nerves throughout your body.
 The nerves branch from your spine.
 They help control many internal organs, including the blood vessels.
 A problem with these nerves can affect blood flow.
 Symptoms are often felt in the hands or feet, which may hurt, burn, feel cold, or be tender to the touch.

-The sympathetic nervous system is controlled by bunches of nerves called ganglions.
-One large ganglion, call the stellate ganglion, helps control nerves in the upper body.
-In the lower body, nerves are controlled by several ganglions that make up the sympathetic chain.
+Bunches of nerves called ganglions control the body’s sympathetic nervous system.
+One of the larger ganglions, referred to as the stellate ganglion, helps to control upper body nerves.
+Nerves in the lower body are controlled by many smaller ganglions that make up the sympathetic chain.

 Diagnosing the Problem

 A sympathetic nerve block works by “blocking” the sympathetic nerves in that region by using long lasting numbing medication

 - The skin over the treatment site is cleaned and then numbed with medication.